RoseCityRobotics/common_platform/docs/source/operations/startup_procedure.md

 # Startup Procedure

-This document outlines the proper procedure for starting up your PARTS Common Robotics Platform.
+This document outlines the proper procedure for starting up your RCR Common Robotics Platform.

 ## Pre-Startup Checklist